By: Larry Kohn, a Domestic Violence Attorney near me in Metro Atlanta, defending clients charged with violent crimes for over 20 Years.

 The role of a domestic violence lawyer Atlanta is to strenuously defend his or her client in the face of what can seem like a mountain of police evidence.
 Damaging testimony from a family member about issues such as abusive partners, a person’s “controlling behaviors,” domestic violence and assault, or an abusive relationship can lead to a temporary protective order in some cases.

 If you are facing domestic violence charges in GA, you need an experienced criminal defense attorney to fight on your behalf.
-Our domestic battery lawyers near me (in metropolitan Atlanta counties) deal with domestic abuse cases involving verbal abuse and physical touching.
+Since the COVID-19 lockdown after the 2020 Pandemic started, these DV cases have increased in number across metro Atlanta.
+Our affordable domestic violence lawyers near me (in metropolitan Atlanta counties) deal with domestic battery or domestic abuse cases involving verbal abuse and physical touching.

 What is Domestic Violence and How Does GA Law Define “Family Members?”